Ischaemic Stroke

 Admit all suspected stroke patients directly to hyperacute stroke service

-If CT excludes haemorrhage, and the clinical picture is consistent with acute stroke → you treat as ischaemic stroke.
+If CT excludes haemorrhage, and the clinical picture is consistent with acute stroke → you treat as an ischaemic stroke.

 This is because, head CT is often normal in the first few hours therefore it is not possible to definitively diagnose or rule out ischaemic stroke.